-If a statement produces the same error (identical error code) on both the master and the slave, the error is logged, but replication continues.
+If a statement produces the same error (identical error code) on both the source and the replica, the error is logged, but replication continues.

-If a statement produces different errors on the master and the
+If a statement produces different errors on the source and the

-slave, the slave SQL thread terminates, and the slave writes a
+replica, the replication SQL thread terminates, and the replica

 administrator to decide what to do about the error.
 This

 includes the case that a statement produces an error on the